llamafilm/qsys-plugin-adder-infinity/README.md

-# BasePlugin
+# Adder Infinity Plugin

-This is a template plugin that you can download with some pre-written Lua code to get you started.
+This is a plugin for Adder Infinity KVM, based on a the [BasicPluginFramework](https://bitbucket.org/qsc-communities/basicpluginframework/src/main/) from QSC.

 ## PluginCompile